Job Title: Registered Nurse (RN)

-The Critical Care Transport Nurse performs basic life support, advance life support and critical care nursing.
-The CCT Transport Nurse provides direct patient care to the ill and injured during the transport and the local EMS transport and treatment protocols.
-The CCT Transport Nurse functions under standing orders of the physician or the medical director.
-The CCT Transport Nurse performs assessments, treats, and monitors patients during inter-facility transports.
+The Registered Nurse performs basic life support, advance life support and critical care nursing.
+The Registered Nurse provides direct patient care to the ill and injured during the transport and the local EMS transport and treatment protocols.
+The Registered Nurse functions under standing orders of the physician or the medical director.
+The Registered Nurse performs assessments, treats, and monitors patients during inter-facility transports.

 The Nurse is frequently the first or second contact with whom AMR’s customers, especially patients, have interaction.
 As a result, the Nurse must be responsive and adaptable to meet customers’ expectations.
 The Nurse must adapt to the changes in scope of delivery and practices.
 This may require adapting to new delivery protocols, or training curriculum to maintain certification.